AlexsLemonade/reproducible-research/instructor_notes/08_script-content-organization.md

 * Have them stage, commit, and push these result files using GitKraken to continue emphasizing GitHub usage.
 * Again, integrated into stage/commit/push, instruct trainees to look at the file diffs so they understand the exact changes they made for this commit.

+### Known foibles

+Be aware of the following issues which have occurred during previous workshops and how to resolve them:

+* Some participants were unable to render the notebook from the command line and/or run the `00_run-mutation-counts.sh` script because they did not have a standalone Pandoc install.
+* We have experienced line-ending problems running scripts in Ubuntu (WSL 2) which were opened in RStudio on Windows, since RStudio changed the line endings.
+  * This setting can be updated in `Global Options > Tools > Code > Saving`.
+  * Ensure line ending conversions are set to either "posix" (this should force a line ending update), and then participants can re-save the file in RStudio with this new setting.

 ## Post-script discussion